hamza3256/Micromorpher/docs/VBox.md

 **Step 5**.
 Install the Front End

 Now you need to connect to the smart contract with some kind of an application interface.
-You are going to use The [React](https://facebook.github.io/react/) Javascript Framework for this, which has already been written for you.
-However, you still need to ensure the front end has the correct value for its smart contract address.
+You are going to use the [React](https://facebook.github.io/react/) Javascript Framework for this because blockchains require asynchronous programming techniques (since you have to wait for blocks to be mined) and [React](https://facebook.github.io/react/) manages 'State' really nicely.
+Due to its complexity, the frontend has already been written for you.
+However, you still need to ensure it has the correct value for its smart contract address.

 From within `atom`, navigate to the file `src/react-the-answer/app/index.jsx`.
 Figure 16 shows a version of the file.